Kigali Memorial Center Where Rwandans Face the Horrors of the Past and move to a Hope-Filled Future

 Some call this Dark Tourism, something it certainly is not, it is a place of remembrance, a time where the world stood by idly while over a Million died in 100 days.

-As you visit the Kigali Memorial Center come with an open heart and mind, dress respectfully even though you are on a holiday, this is a sacred place to most Rwandans where respect and reverence is displayed as you move through the Memorial Center.
+As you visit the Kigali Memorial Center come with an open heart and mind, dress respectfully even though you are on a holiday, this is a sacred place to most Rwandans where respect and reverence are displayed as you move through the Memorial Center.

 The children’s section is especially touching and moving, most do not realize how many of them were killed during that time, it was however in a most brutal of manners, cutting down the dreams and hopes of thousands of Rwandan Children.